DragonDePlatino/Kart-Builder/docs/TEMPLATE.md

 # Template

-Kart Builder uses a special layer layout to organize
+Kart Builder uses a special layer layout to organize your racer's frames and rotations.
+You can copy the provided `example/example.ase` for a pre-configured template.

 ## Layer Groups